Understanding Student Anxiety

 In high school, I was placed in an upper level math class.
 I probably didn’t belong there but didn’t know the difference to take a regular level class.
 I thought my teacher was the best judge of my math ability.
 I can remember crying after every single math test.
 I believe I earned a decent grade because of effort, not necessarily my math ability.
 Anyway, this blog isn’t about me but about helping you, the reader, recognize when anxiety might be playing a role in your child’s life.
 I’m not a psychologist or therapist, but after working with young people now for over 14 years, one begins to recognize characteristics similar to mine.

-Working with high school students over the past 14 years, I have started recognizing similar traits in my students.
+Working with high school students for nearly 20 years, I have started recognizing similar traits in my students.
 I commonly hear “I have test anxiety so I don’t test well.”
 After asking them a series of follow up questions, I typically discover a few things: A) My students are cramming for their tests.
 B) My students haven’t found the best studying techniques for a specific subject.
 C) Students are putting pressure on themselves because they don’t want to fail.

 I can personally relate to all of these situations.
 When students are over scheduled and busy, sometimes the only option to study is cramming the night before a test.
 As I’ve learned, cramming just makes everything come out all garbled on test day and makes a mind race with thoughts of worry and anxiety.
 This does not allow the brain to concentrate on the test questions (or the answers, for that matter).